openstack/rally/rally/common/db/sqlalchemy/migrations/README.rst

 ---------------------

-Rally supports DB schema versioning (schema versions are called *revisions*) and migration (upgrade to later and downgrade to earlier revisions).
+Rally supports DB schema versioning (schema versions are called *revisions*) and migration (upgrade to the latest revision).

 End user is provided with the following possibilities: